The Currency in Iceland & Guide to the Icelandic Krona

 Photo from Wikimedia, Creative Commons, by Richard Eriksson.
 No edits made.

 On accommodations, it can cost as low as 35 USD per night or as high as 300 USD per night.
-Depending on the area, and amenities of each accommodation, the price can still go higher or lower.
+Depending on the area and amenities of each accommodation, the price can still go much higher or lower.

-Food at an inexpensive restaurant can cost around 17 USD per meal.
+Food at an inexpensive restaurant can cost between 18 and 22 USD per meal.

 Tips for Saving Money in Iceland